The Big Swords of Cheness Cutlery – O Katana Review

 In short order, it was soo full and heavy that it broke the table it was supported on!
 I turned off the tap, and spent a minute or so trying to figure out how I would cut it in one blow!
 This big swords blade was the only one I knew off long enough to stand a reasonable chance of cutting it.
 And while this test was more for fun than anything else, it was also indicate if there was any part of the blade that was not sharp enough to do the job.

-Big swords like this need a big target… And this is the BIGGEST target I have cut so far!
+Big swords need big targets!
+This is the biggest I have cut to date..

 Easily the biggest water filled target I have taken on!
 And a whole lot of satisfying fun to boot...

-WARNING: Destructive tests of this manner are NOT recommended as standard test cutting exercises.
+Destructive tests of this manner are NOT recommended as standard test cutting exercises.
 These tests were conducted after careful examination of the swords structure and blade geometry to determine probable breaking points.
-The medieval sword was designed primarily to cut human flesh and bone, with a little extra to deal with secondary unintended targets like shields, armor, etc. Breakages in battle were commonplace and if you attempt to recreate these tests, no manufacturer in their right mind would cover you for damages!
+Historical swords were designed primarily to cut human flesh and bone, with a little extra to deal with secondary unintended targets like shields, armor, etc. Breakages in battle were commonplace and if you attempt to recreate these tests, no manufacturer in their right mind would cover you for damages!

 Now I have privately tested normal length 9260 Spring Steel Katana on these drums and was more than happy with the results.
 But I must admit going into this test, I was not certain if this big swords blade could handle it.